gohugoio/hugo/content/contribute/documentation.md

 This is a warning, which should be reserved for *important* information like breaking changes.
 {{% /warning %}}

-## Editorial Style Guide

-{{% note %}}
-It's more important to contribute *some* documentation than no documentation at all.
-We need your help!
-{{% /note %}}

-The Hugo docs are not especially prescriptive in terms of grammar and usage.
-We encourage everyone to contribute regardless of your writing style.
-That said, here are a few gotchas when writing your documentation that, if observed, will create a more consistent documentation experience for the Hugo community:

-1. *Front matter* and *file system* are two words; *Homepage* is one word.
-3. Add a `godocref` value to the front matter of content files whenever possible.
-We want to promote Hugo *and* Golang by demonstrating the inseparable wedding of the two.

 ## Ask for Code Examples

 Sometimes you want to contribute to the docs but don't have enough time to provide lengthy examples.
 If you want to flag a piece of content as needing more examples, add the following field to your front matter: